rafaelNandes/Kotlin-content-provider/README.md

 **Orientations:**

-In Content Provider Class I used the UnsupportedSchemeException which is available from Android API 18 onwards.
+(Provider App) In Content Provider Class I used the UnsupportedSchemeException which is available from Android API 18 onwards.
 So I used the notation @RequiresApi(Build.VERSION_CODES.JELLY_BEAN_MR2) in the methods.